aws/aws-msk-iam-auth/README.md

 If you want to use it with a pre-existing Kafka client, you could build the uber jar and place it in the Kafka client's classpath.

-## Configuring a Kafka client to use AWS IAM
+## Configuring a Kafka client to use AWS IAM with AWS_MSK_IAM mechanism
 You can configure a Kafka client to use AWS IAM for authentication by adding the following properties to the client's configuration.